 Entertainment Platforms:

 Netflix and YouTube use a machine learning algorithm to recommend content based on users’ viewing history and preferences, enhancing user engagement.
+By analyzing data such as viewing history, show details, and user activity patterns, Netflix personalizes content recommendations, which drives 80% of the hours streamed on the platform.

 Education paths:

-The Ministry of Education’s pioneering project, made with the help of MindTitan, is revolutionizing education with AI by fostering self-directed learning, facilitated by the innovative use of machine learning.
+The Ministry of Education’s pioneering project, made with the help of MindTitan, is revolutionizing education with AI by fostering self-directed learning, facilitated by the innovative use of AI and machine learning.
 Through the personalized learning application, Koolikratti, teachers can tailor educational content to each student’s unique needs and monitor their progress.
-Machine learning plays a crucial role here, analyzing students’ activities within the study environment.
+Machine learning applications play a crucial role here, analyzing students’ activities within the study environment.
 It tracks their reading habits, test performances, and understanding of the material, enabling the virtual assistant Marakratt to make informed suggestions for further reading or practice.
 Marakratt, acting as a guiding friend rather than a strict instructor, offers advice and recommendations based on the student’s activities and progress.

 Conclusion